QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 country_years.head()
 ```

-Let's now reshape the original data into some convenient variables to enable quicker access to countries time series data.
+Let's now reshape the original data into some convenient variables to enable quicker access to countries' time series data.

 We can build a useful mapping between country codes and country names in this dataset